This is a guest post by Sruthi Kitcha. Read her here. Thank you Sruthi.

-So long, I took all humiliations on a lighter note and walked away.
+So long, I took all the humiliations on a lighter note and walked away.
 However, I couldn’t take this one.
 My heart was bleeding.
 I decided to end my life and poured an entire can of kerosene and was about to light myself when my mom saw and ran to me.
-Between her heart breaking sobs she said, “You are the only reason, why this family is surviving today and more than everything I need you Thomas.
+Between her heartbreaking sobs, she said, “You are the only reason, why this family is surviving today and more than everything I need you, Thomas.
 Don’t leave me and go.
 I can never face that.”
 She poured a bucket of water on my head and burnt those clothes alone.
 I felt that I should live at least for her sake.
 I was christened Thomas.
 Rosy is the name after I changed to this avatar.

 I slept on the roadside living on bore water.
 It was four days since the horror happened and I was literally starving.
 Then came a fellow, to help me like a God-sent angel.
 He came to me and asked if I’m willing to come with him.
 Of course for the obvious reason: sex.
 I said.
 “I will come anywhere you call me, but please get me some food first.
 Just get a bun and tea and then take me anywhere.”
 He got me food and took me to a place.
 Yes, I gave him my body for his pleasure.
 Those monsters frayed my body abusively but this fellow got me food when I was starving.
 After he was done, he gave me 100 rupees for the services I provided him.
 At that moment those 100 rupees felt like winning some bumper prize of 1000 rupees.

 That day, for the first time, I went and looked at my reflection in the mirror.
 Don’t ask me if I have never looked a mirror before.
 You know what I mean.
-I looked at my reflection and imagined how I will look without beard and mustache; with long hair and clad in sari.
+I looked at my reflection and imagined how I will look without beard and mustache; with long hair and clad in a sari.
 The idea suddenly dawned on me.
 First, I went and shaved clean.
-I stole a sari, an in-skirt, a blouse and a bra.
-Stuffed these clothes in a bag and took 400 rupees to buy a wig.
-I told to my family that I’ve got an opportunity to work in a construction site and will be back in a month or two with money.
-They bought my story without any further questions and I walked out of home with a clear mind on what I’m going to do.
+I stole a sari, an in-skirt, a blouse, and a bra.
+Stuffed these clothes into a bag and took 400 rupees to buy a wig.
+I told my family that I’ve got an opportunity to work on a construction site and will be back in a month or two with money.
+They bought my story without any further questions and I walked out of the home with a clear mind on what I’m going to do.

-I started drinking everyday from then on.
+I started drinking every day from then on.
 My only precious thing was gone and what else do I have in life to lose anymore?
 But bad times never come alone.
 The guru, with whom I was staying, chased me out of home looting till the last penny I had.
 They didn’t stop there.
 Before turning me out, she along with a few others tortured me physically by burning my skin, slitting open my back skin and lots more which can’t be said in words.
-Now I’m with no place to shelter my head and no penny in pocket.
+Now I’m in no place to shelter my head and no penny in the pocket.
 Remember the sister whom I got married by saving money?
 I went to her place seeking asylum but all I got was a cold return.
-My sister’s husband chased me out the way one does a stray dog.
-Dejected than ever and also with no roof above my head I started traveling in train from Mysore to Bangalore every day.
-Sometimes I go to Marina beach spend some time and come back.
+My sister’s husband chased me out like a stray dog.
+Dejected than ever and also with no roof over my head I started traveling on a train from Mysore to Bangalore every day.
+Sometimes I go to Marina beach to spend some time and come back.
 Now, I’m saving money little by little for rent advance and a house owner has given me a word that he will rent his place for me.